Driving licence to tow a caravan or trailer

 Upgrading entitlement for trailers

-In general, an additional driving test is required for each category or subcategory of entitlement: but there are certain exceptions to this where drivers have already passed one test which involves trailer entitlement for a larger or equivalent sized vehicle.
+In general, an additional driving test is required for each category or subcategory of entitlement: but there are certain exceptions to this where drivers have already passed one test which involves trailer entitlement for a larger or comparable in size vehicle.

 This means that passing a test for subcategory C1+E or D1+E upgrades category B entitlement to B+E.

-Passing a test for category C+E upgrades category B entitlement to B+E and also confers entitlement to subcategory C1 and C1+E. Also, if category D or subcategory D1 is held, these are upgraded to category D+E or subcategory D1+E.
+Passing a test for category C+E upgrades category B entitlement to B+E. Also, if category D is held, this is upgraded to category D+E.

-A test passed for category D+E upgrades category B and subcategory D1 to category B+E and subcategory D1+E respectively.
-However; it does not upgrade category C or subcategory C1 entitlements because the trailer size required for a category D+E test is smaller than that required for a category C+E or subcategory C1+E test.
+A test passed for category D+E upgrades category B to category B+E. However; it does not upgrade category C or subcategory C1 entitlements because the trailer size required for a category D+E test is smaller than that required for a category C+E or subcategory C1+E test.